mahendarvarma/Todolist-app/README.md

 git clone https://github.com/mahendarvarma/Todolist-app.git

-2 .Open the project folder:

-Copy code
-cd todo-list-app
-Open index.html in your browser.

 Usage

-Describe how to use your TodoList app.
-Include any configuration settings, if necessary.
+To use the TodoList app, follow these steps:

+1.Add a new task by clicking the "Add Task" button.
+2.Edit a task by clicking the pencil icon.
+3.Mark a task as completed by clicking the checkbox.
+4.Delete a task by clicking the trash icon.

 Contributing

 If you'd like to contribute to this project, please follow these guidelines:

-Fork the repository
+1.Fork the repository
-Create a new branch: git checkout -b feature/new-feature Commit your changes: git commit -am 'Add new feature' Push to the branch: git push origin feature/new-feature Submit a pull request
+2.Create a new branch: git checkout -b feature/new-feature 3.Commit your changes: git commit -am 'Add new feature' 4.Push to the branch: git push origin feature/new-feature 5.Submit a pull request

 License

 This project is licensed under the MIT License.